backbonecabal/ycabal-docs/docs.any.sender/gnosisClient/README.md

 });
 ```

 As you can see it looks exactly like a normal sendTransaction().
-It constructs the transaction such that it is sent via the wallet contract and sends it to the any.sender service.
+It constructs the transaction such that it is sent via the wallet contract and sends it to the Backbone Cabal service.
 If the wallet contract does not yet exist, then it will prepare a batch transaction that deploys the wallet contract first before executing the meta-transaction.

-It returns a signed relay receipt from the any.sender service to acknowledge the job was accepted.
+It returns a signed relay receipt from the Backbone Cabal service to acknowledge the job was accepted.
 An example of a relay receipt:

 ```ts
 { relayTransaction: